MES architecture

 Summary

-An AI-native MES is built so AI agents and humans execute the same typed manufacturing operations.
-MESkit uses a shared tool layer, so natural-language commands and UI clicks trigger identical business logic.
+MESkit uses a shared tool layer so natural-language commands and UI clicks trigger identical business logic.
+This architecture-level integration keeps operations consistent, testable, and auditable.

 Why manufacturing teams should care

-Most MES products add AI as a sidecar.
+Most MES products add natural language as a sidecar.
 A sidecar can summarize data, but it usually cannot execute the same trusted operations your operators use.
-That creates drift between what the UI can do and what the AI can do.
+That creates drift between what the UI can do and what the natural language interface can do.

-An AI-native MES removes that split.
+MESkit removes that split.
 The operation to move a unit, create a quality event, or fetch WIP is defined once.
 Humans trigger it via UI actions.
-Agents trigger it via tool-use.
+The natural language interface triggers it via the same tool layer.
 The output path is identical and auditable.

 This architecture lowers operational risk because there is one source of truth for validation, permission checks, and side effects.